dilipsundarraj1/Java-Training/chapter-4/Readme.md

 ### Anatomy of a class:

- -  A class will have properties.
+ -  A class will have members or properties.

  ```aidl
     public class BaseketBallPlayer{